Question: What courts can Harmony Law practice in?

 Question: I need to file a lawsuit (or answer to a lawsuit) immediately.
 Can Harmony Law take my case?

 Answer: That depends.
 If you need to file a lawsuit or if you are served with a summons and complaint, do not delay.
 Contact an attorney immediately because attorneys do need time to review the file, become apprised of the situation, interview the client and prepare the court documents.
-It cannot be done overnight.
+It usually cannot be done overnight.

 Question: How long till we go to trial?